Transfer VM From AWS EC2 to Akamai Using Disk Images

 Other Networking-Related Configurations

-Determine if your EC2 instance has any associated load balancer resources or custom DNS configurations.
-Capture this information, as it may affect how you provision your Linode instance and configure its networking resources.
+Determine if your EC2 instance is associated with any load balancer, custom DNS records, or other networking components.
+Record this information, as it may affect how you provision your Linode instance and configure its networking resources.

 Back up Your Data on AWS EC2

 Creating a comprehensive backup of your EC2 instance ensures you can restore your environment in case of unexpected issues during the migration.
-By assessing your instance requirements and creating backups, migrating existing VMs to Akamai Cloud can proceed with minimal risk.
+With a backup in place, migrating to Akamai Cloud becomes safer and more predictable.

-- Create a snapshot: A snapshot captures a point-in-time copy of your data.
-Within the AWS Console, navigate to the details page for your EBS volume.
-Click Actions, then select Create Snapshot.
+1. In the AWS Console, navigate to the details page for your EBS volume.

-- Create an Amazon Machine Image (AMI): An AMI provides a full backup of your EC2 instance, including its OS, applications, and configuration.
-You can also import this image to Akamai Cloud when migrating a VM, which is the approach this guide demonstrates.
+• Create an Amazon Machine Image (AMI): An AMI includes the full state of your EC2 instance, including the OS, applications, and configuration.
+You can import this image to Akamai Cloud when migrating a VM, which is the approach this guide demonstrates.

 Migrating to Akamai Cloud